Steer clear of these unintended, and completely avoidable, issues with your mortgage tech

 2. Data becomes inconsistent across mortgage software systems

-This is both a problem unto itself, and also a byproduct of your team members utilizing their preferred mortgage software systems for ease and comfort.
-Without integration of technologies, you have to rely on manual processes to ensure that each separate system gets updated appropriately.
+This is both a problem unto itself as well as a byproduct of your team members utilizing their preferred mortgage software systems for ease and comfort.
+Without integration of technologies, you have to rely on manual processes to ensure that each separate system is updated appropriately.

-If your customer were to give you a new email address, you have to update that in your CRM, LOS, marketing automation, etc. When those manual processes break down, it can result in divergent data sets.
+If your customer provides a new email address, you have to update that in your CRM, LOS, marketing automation, etc. When those manual processes break down, it can result in divergent data sets.
 The last thing you should be spending time on is determining which data is the most accurate data.

 3. Communications breakdown

-When data integrity erodes, your ability to efficiently communicate with team members and loan stakeholders goes with it.
-Referencing incorrect or outdated data to your borrowers and referral partners is not going to leave the most positive impression, and referencing incorrect or outdated data to your team can waste valuable time that could be spent moving a file forward.
+When data integrity erodes, your ability to effectively communicate with team members and loan stakeholders goes with it.
+Referencing incorrect or outdated data to your borrowers and referral partners is not going to leave the most positive impression.
+Furthermore, referencing this data to your team wastes valuable time that could be spent moving a file forward.

 How to get maximum value from your mortgage tech

-You have decided to implement mortgage technology into your process because of the efficiency gains to be had, and the streamlined digital experience for your customers.
-What you didn’t choose to implement mortgage tech for is inefficiencies between systems that offset the gains, like we’ve outlined above.
+You decide to implement mortgage technology into your process because of the gains in efficiency and the streamlined digital experience for your customers.
+You don’t want your mortgage tech to cause inefficiencies between systems, offsetting the gains like we’ve outlined above.
 The key to avoiding this situation is to put an emphasis on technologies that invite integration during your vetting and selection process.

-During consideration, look for mortgage software systems that talk to each other, integrate, and/or provide open frameworks for integration (showing a willingness for integrations).
-Putting this type of software stack in place early-on will mitigate time spent unwinding data accuracy issues and overcoming the breakdowns that arise when these systems don’t talk.
+During consideration, look for mortgage software systems that talk to each other.
+Furthermore, you want systems that integrate and/or provide open frameworks for integration (showing a willingness for integrations).
+Putting this type of software stack in place early-on mitigates time spent unwinding data accuracy issues.
+You can better overcome the breakdowns that arise when these systems don’t talk.

-Here at Floify, we’ve emphasized adding high-impact integrations, as well as keeping Floify’s channel’s of communication open for other software developers to build awesome things that work with the Floify platform.
-We’ve done this because we know it’s the way your mortgage software systems should work together, and because we know about the problems that occur when they don’t.
+Here at Floify, we emphasize adding high-impact integrations and keeping Floify’s channels of communication open for other software developers.
+We welcome the opportunity for these developers to build awesome things that work with the Floify platform.
+We believe that your mortgage software systems should work together to avoid problems that occur when they don’t.